gear-foundation/academy/docs/01-getting-started/getting-started.md

 ## Using Gitpod

-1. The first option to use Gitpod:
+1. Here's the first option when using Gitpod:

 - In a browser, navigate to your project in GitHub or GitLab;
 - In the browser’s address bar, prefix the entire URL with `gitpod.io/#` and press <kbd>Enter</kbd>.
 It will create a cloud development environment and open up a workspace in VS code;